Entering your First competition

 Swim times from these Meets are eligible for State Qualification and Australian Junior Excellence Program.

-There are five State Championships held each year in Victoria they are:
+There are several State Championships held each year in Victoria.
+They include:

 The Victorian Age Short Course Championships (September)